dcroman/Tremometer/README.md

 README for Tremometer 1.0 - Matlab code for automatic detection and characterization of harmonic tremor in continuous seismic data.

-Last modified: July 31, 2017
+Last modified: August 23, 2017

 For details on the analysis method, please read (and cite): Roman, D.C.
 (2017), Automated detection and characterization of harmonic tremor in continuous seismic data.
 Geophys.
 Res.
 Lett., 44, doi: 10.1002/2017GL073715.

-PLEASE NOTE: Requires Matlab R2013b or later including the Matlab Signal Processing Toolbox.
+PLEASE NOTE: Requires Matlab R2013b or later including the Matlab Signal Processing and Stats Toolboxes.

 Report bugs or suggestions for future releases to droman@carnegiescience.edu.